ethankennerly/as2cs/README.md

 * Explicitly cast float to int.
 Example without cast that C# compiler rejects:

         int r = (Random.value % 1.0f) * (i + 1);

-* Pass Unity 5.2 compiler check of TestSyntaxModel.cs when copied to Assets folder.

-        bash test_copy_to_unity.sh

-* Pass Unity 5.2 compiler check with Anagram Attack:  Levels.cs.

-* Pass Unity 5.2 compiler check with all portable model and controller files from Anagram Attack.

 * Explicit type-casting on access to a ArrayList to a data type.
 Instead you can use an ActionScript Vector.
 * Match whitespace when empty array literal, hash literal and following newline.